p2r3/ppmod/README.md

 #### ppmod.player.input

 Function for adding scripts to player inputs as returned by the `game_ui` entity.
-The first argument is the input to listen for, as seen in the developer console (e.g. "+forward").
+The first argument is the input to listen for, as seen in the developer console (e.g., "+forward").
 The second argument is the script to attach to this input.

 ```
   ppmod.player.enable(function() {